maximtrp/randpaper/README.md

 # randpaper

-_randpaper_ is a Python script to download photos tagged with a specified keyword from [Pexels](https://www.pexels.com/) website.
+_randpaper_ is a Python script to download photos tagged with a specified keyword (or a random one from the predefined list) from [Pexels](https://www.pexels.com/) website.

 To use it you must obtain an _API KEY_ from [Pexels](https://www.pexels.com/api/).
 Put it into `api.key` file near `randpaper.py` script or insert it below using an API_KEY variable.